-- 1 The Early Pliocene extinction of the mega-toothed shark Otodus megalodon: A view from - 2 the eastern North Pacific - Robert W. Boessenecker, Dana J. Ehret, Douglas J. Long, Evan Martin, and Sarah J. - 4 Boessenecker - 5 Department of Geology and Environmental Geosciences, College of Charleston, 66 George - 6 Street, Charleston, SC, 29424, USA - 7 University of California Museum of Paleontology, University of California, 1101 Valley Life - 8 Sciences Building, Berkeley, CA, 94720, USA - 9 Mace Brown Museum of Natural history, College of Charleston, 66 George Street, Charleston, - 10 SC, 29424, USA - New Jersey State Museum, P.O.
-Box 530, Trenton, NJ 08625-0530, USA - 12 Department of Ichthyology, Institute for Biodiversity Science and Sustainability; California - 13 Academy of Sciences, 55 Music Concourse Dr., San Francisco, CA, 94118, USA - 14 Current address: Department of Biology, St. Mary's College, 1928 St. Mary's Rd., Moraga, CA, - 15 94575, USA - San Diego Natural History Museum, P.O.
-Box 1211390, San Diego, CA 92112, USA - 17 School of Museum Studies, University of Leicester, 19 University Road, Leicester, LE1 7RF, - 18 UK - 19 Corresponding author: - 20 Robert W. Boessenecker
+1 The early v Pliocene extinction of the mega -toothed sharl k Otodus me galodon: A view from

+- 2 the eastern North Pacific - Robert W. Boessenecker, Dana J. Ehret, Douglas J. Long, Morgan Churchill, Evan - 4 Martin, and Sarah J. Boessenecker - Department of Geology and Environmental Geosciences, College of Charleston, Charleston, - 6 South Carolina, USA - University of California Museum of Paleontology, University of California, Berkeley, - 8 California, USA - 9 Mace Brown Museum of Natural history, College of Charleston, Charleston, South Carolina, - 10 USA - 11 New Jersey State Museum, Trenton, New Jersey, USA - 12 Department of Ichthyology, California Academy of Sciences, San Francisco, California, USA - 13 Current address: Department of Biology, St. Mary's College, Moraga, California, USA - Department of Biology, University of Wisconsin-Oshkosh, Oshkosh, Wisconsin, USA - 15 San Diego Natural History Museum, Department of Paleontology, San Diego, California, USA - 16 School of Museum Studies, University of Leicester, Leicester, UK - 17 Corresponding author: - 18 Robert W. Boessenecker

-23 Abstract
+Abstract

-.4 The extinct giant snark Otodus megalodon is the last member of the predatory megatoothed- 2.5 lineage and is reported from Neogene sediments from nearly all continents.
-The timing of the 26 extinction of O. megalodon is thought to be Pliocene, although reports of Pleistocene teeth fuel 27 speculation that O. megalodon may still be extant.
-The longevity of the Otodus lineage 28 (Paleocene to Pliocene) and its conspicuous absence in the modern fauna begs the question: 9 when and why did this giant shark become extinct?
-Addressing this question requires a densely 0 sampled marine vertebrate fossil record in concert with a robust geochronologic framework.
-1 Many historically important basins with stacked Otodus-bearing Neogene marine vertebrate 2 fossil assemblages lack well-sampled and well-dated lower and upper Pliocene strata (e.g. 3 Atlantic Coastal Plain).
-The fossil record of California, USA, and Baja California, Mexico, 4 provides such an ideal sequence of assemblages populated with age determinations.
-This study 5 reviews all records of O. megalodon from post-Messinian marine strata from Western North 6 America and evaluates the reliability of each.
-All post-Zanclean O. megalodon occurrences 7 exhibit clear evidence of reworking or lack reliable provenance.
-The youngest reliable records of 8 O. megalodon are Early Pliocene, suggesting a late Zanclean (3.6 Ma) extinction, corresponding 9 with youngest occurrences of O. megalodon in Japan, the North Atlantic, and Mediterranean.
-0 This estimate is somewhat earlier than a recently proposed late Pliocene extinction date.
-Post- -1 middle Miocene oceanographic changes and cooling sea surface temperature may have resulted -2 in range fragmentation, while competition with the newly evolved great white shark (C. 3 carcharias) during the Pliocene is a probable determinant in the demise of the megatoothed 4 shark.
-Alternatively, these findings may also suggest a globally asynchronous extinction of O . -5 megalodon.
+22 The extinct giant shark Otodus megalodon is the last member of the predatory megatoothed 23 lineage and is reported from Neogene sediments from nearly all continents.
+The timing of the 24 extinction of O. megalodon is thought to be Pliocene, although reports of Pleistocene teeth fuel 25 speculation that O. megalodon may still be extant.
+The longevity of the Otodus lineage 26 (Paleocene to Pliocene) and its conspicuous absence in the modern fauna begs the question: 27 when and why did this giant shark become extinct?
+Addressing this question requires a densely 28 sampled marine vertebrate fossil record in concert with a robust geochronologic framework.
+29 Many historically important basins with stacked Otodus-bearing Neogene marine vertebrate 30 fossil assemblages lack well-sampled and well-dated lower and upper Pliocene strata (e.g. 31 Atlantic Coastal Plain).
+The fossil record of California, USA, and Baja California, Mexico, 32 provides such an ideal sequence of assemblages preserved within well-dated lithostratigraphic 33 sequences.
+This study reviews all records of O. megalodon from post-Messinian marine strata 34 from western North America and evaluates their reliability.
+All post-Zanclean O. megalodon 35 occurrences from the eastern North Pacific exhibit clear evidence of reworking or lack reliable 36 provenance; the youngest reliable records of O. megalodon are early Pliocene, suggesting an 37 extinction at the early-late Pliocene boundary (~3.6 Ma), corresponding with youngest 38 occurrences of O. megalodon in Japan, the North Atlantic, and Mediterranean.
+This study also 39 reevaluates a published dataset, thoroughly vetting each occurrence and justifying the 40 geochronologic age of each, as well as excluding several dubious records.
+Reanalysis of the 41 dataset using Optimal Linear Estimation resulted in a median extinction date of 3.51 Ma, 42 somewhat older than a previously proposed Pliocene-Pleistocene extinction date (2.6 Ma).
+Post- 43 middle Miocene oceanographic changes and cooling sea surface temperature may have resulted